illuminaite-academy/illuminaite-academy.github.io/content/blog/HealthCare_CS.md

 as tracking patient symptoms over time or integrating more complex decision trees.

-\## Conclusion: Blurring the Lines Between Health and Tech

 The fusion of health care and computer science has unlocked new possibilities in improving both patient outcomes and the efficiency of